ripsawridge/site/site/contents/_cma/2017/shorts.md

 layout: post
 ---

+### Heimgarten
+_June 5, 2017_
+Early on this rainy morning, I got up and hiked up Heimgarten from Ohlstadt.
+Unimaginatively, but happily enough, I followed the ridiculously steep road.
+I was listening to the "S-Town" podcast.
+I devoured all seven episodes on this day.
+I found it amazing, and very enlightening of the human condition and our particular cultural moment.
+For me, the evidence for catastrophic civilizational collapse is very good.
+Not only in terms of projections, but also in consulting the historical record which indicates civilizations are recurring patterns that follow a predictable life-plan.
+The podcast touches on the theme, somewhat obliquely.

+### Brauneck with the kids
+_June 3, 2017_
+We hiked up an unusual way, following a suggestion from Elijah to climb a wooded slope.
+Once on top, we followed a steep but navigable ridge past an old chimney, evidence of a long-dismantled hut in this strange location.
+Higher, we connected to the Kotalm, then took usual ways to the summit.
+On return, after a great meal of Schnitzel on top, we followed the ridge that parallels the cable car...occasionally steep.
+We came to a cross, summit and benches where we took a short nap.
+From here, we followed game trails down to the Kotalm, and then road to the car.
+Interesting!

+### Wallberg
+_May 28, 2017_
+A night hike alone, following the ski run up to the lift station on snippets of occasional trail, but usually just tromping up steep grass slopes.
+From there a short jaunt to the summit.
+Beautiful nighttime views of the lake.
+I returned a more conventional way.

 ### Kramerspitze (yes, again)
 _March 4, 2017_
 I didn't want to fight traffic, so I took the train to Garmisch.